ThomasKundera/fedb/projects/lynn_windfarm/README.md

 The pictures has been analysed, windmills identified on the image for further analysis (see Figure 2).
 Note: the used algorithm was very simple and relied on manually pointing the key points on the images before reconstruction.

 ![Figure 2: Identified windmills and relevant items on the picture](data/windmill_scene_ok.jpg) Figure 2: Identified windmills and relevant items on the picture.
-Computed lines are supperimposed to teh original photography.
+Computed lines are supperimposed to the original photography.

 ### Some computed data